xbeat/Machine-Learning/README.md

 NumPy is a powerful library for numerical computing in Python.
 At its core are NumPy arrays, which are efficient, multi-dimensional containers for homogeneous data.
 These arrays form the foundation for many scientific and mathematical operations in Python.

+## Handling Categorical Variables in Python Regression

+Introduction to Categorical Variables in Regression

+Categorical variables are a common type of data in many real-world scenarios.
+They represent discrete categories or groups, such as colors, genres, or types of products.
+When performing regression analysis, handling these variables requires special techniques to incorporate them effectively into our models.
+This slideshow will explore various methods to work with categorical variables in regression using Python.

 ## Simple Neural Network Implementation in Python

 Introduction to Neural Networks